wasp-lang/wasp/web/docs/advanced/deployment/cli.md

 |-------|------|----------------------|------|
 | CNAME | www  | mycoolapp.com   | 3600 |

+With the CNAME record (Canonical name), you are assigning the `www` subdomain as an alias to the root domain.

 Your app should now be available both at the root domain  `https://mycoolapp.com` and the `www` sub-domain `https://www.mycoolapp.com`! 🎉

 ## API Reference